globocom/opensource/README.md

 make deploy
 ```

+> This website is hosted by the Tsuru.

 ## Setup

 The application uses the [Github GraphQL API](https://developer.github.com/v4/) to acess data from the Globo.com organizations and respositories.
 To communicate with the GraphQL server, you'll need an [OAuth token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with the following scopes: